awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/controlling-access.md

 }
 ```

-For more information about allowing other AWS services to access your AWS resources, see [Creating a Role to Delegate Permissions to an AWS Service](http://docs.aws.amazon.com/IAM/latest/UserGuide//id_roles_create_for-service.html) in the *IAM User Guide*\.
+For more information about allowing other AWS services to access your AWS resources, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide//id_roles_create_for-service.html) in the *IAM User Guide*\.

 ## Grant Kinesis Data Firehose Access to a Splunk Destination<a name="using-iam-splunk"></a>

 When you're using a Splunk destination, Kinesis Data Firehose delivers data to your Splunk HTTP Event Collector \(HEC\) endpoint\.
 It also backs up that data to the Amazon S3 bucket that you specify, and you can optionally use an AWS KMS key that you own for Amazon S3 server\-side encryption\.
 If error logging is enabled, Kinesis Data Firehose sends data delivery errors to your CloudWatch log streams\.
 You can also use AWS Lambda for data transformation\.
+If you use an AWS load balancer, make sure that it is a Classic Load Balancer\.
+Kinesis Data Firehose supports neither Application Load Balancers nor Network Load Balancers\.
+Also, enable duration\-based sticky sessions with cookie expiration disabled\.
+For information about how to do this, see [Duration\-Based Session Stickiness](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-sticky-sessions.html#enable-sticky-sessions-duration)\.

 You are required to have an IAM role when creating a delivery stream\.
 Kinesis Data Firehose assumes that IAM role and gains access to the specified bucket, key, and CloudWatch log group and streams\.